Posted below are summaries of ongoing and past research studies completed within the park.

 The study examines evidence of early plant species and fire events found in lake cores.
 The sediments of park lakes preserve the charcoal and pollen from both fires and plants going back almost 10,000 years.

-Community-specific Biogeochemical Responses to Atmospheric Nitrogen Deposition in Subalpine Ecosystems of the Cascade Range - Justin Poinsatte
+Community Responses to Atmospheric Nitrogen Deposition in Subalpine Ecosystems at Mount Rainier National Park - Justin Poinsatte

 Conservation Status of the Cascade Red Fox - Jocelyn Akins